Skip to content

 Based on the information you collected, you can then validate or disprove your hypothesis on your action item card.
 Did your change have the impact you expected and why did or didn’t it?
 Based on the results, what did this teach you about your visitor?
 What did you learn about them that you didn’t know before?

-Once you determine whether your hypothesis was correct and laid out what you’ve learned about your users, then you’ll want to publish this information in a central location for everyone within the organization to take advantage of.
+Once you determine whether your hypothesis was correct and laid out what you’ve learned about your users, then you’ll want to publish this information in a central location for everyone within the organisation to take advantage of.
 Having a structured system for publishing your findings is also a great reference for the future if you ever need to look for trends or look up previous experiments.

 CYCLE STEP 4: TRANSFER